Teksta versija

 3) propose revocation of the decision to transfer for alienation.

-(2) After a second unsuccessful auction, the authority which organises the alienation of immovable property (9 Section) may:
+(2) After a second unsuccessful auction, the authority which organises the alienation of immovable property (Section 9) may:

-1) organise a third auction by ascending step by lowering the opening price for the auction by not more than 60 per cent of the notional price;
+1) organise a third auction by ascending step by lowering the opening auction price by not more than 60 per cent of the notional price;

 2) organise a new auction by changing the procedures for the payment of the highest price bid;